leroyle/xiao_memfault/README.md

 assets/MemFault/cpNrfSrcFiles
 assets/MemFault/cpMemfltSrcFiles
 ```
--- inspect the two above copy scripts and modify the source and destination directories as appropriat for your installation
+-- inspect the two above copy scripts and modify the source and destination directories as appropriate for your installation

 - after the directories have been modified execute the two scripts.
 Note and fix any reported error messages.
 - to build the app, there are 6 defined targets